Treatment Effect Estimation with Efficient Data Aggregation: Carved estimator

-based on the solution of \eqref{eq:lasso}, $\hatG_k$.
-Further, using $E_k^c$, the indices of covariates not selected by \eqref{eq:lasso}, consider the statistic:
+be our randomization variable, which is based on the LASSO solution $\hatG_k$.
+Let $E_k^c$ denote indices of covariates that are not selected by the LASSO in existing study $k$.
+In addition, we will also consider the statistic

-Note, we need not observe the covariates not selected by the LASSO in the validation study.
-The variables defined above only serve to assist a theoretical investigation of the debiasing term.
+Note, we need not observe the covariates that were not selected by the LASSO in the validation study.
+The statistics defined above only serve to provide a theoretical justification for our debiasing term.
+Proofs of our technical results are provided in Appendix \ref{Sec:proofs}.

-In Lemma \ref{limiting:Gaussianity}, we state an asymptotic linear representation for the variables $\widehat\gamma_k$, $\Gamma_k$ and $\omega_k$, which implies that the variables are distributed as Gaussian variables in the limit as the sample size $N_k\to \infty$.
-Conditioning the limiting Gaussian law in this lemma upon the observed event of selection in \eqref{sel:event:lasso} gives us an asymptotic conditional distribution, which we simply call our conditional law.
-Theorem \ref{exact:UMVU} then provides the expression of an asymptotic debiasing term for the refitted least squares estimate with respect to this conditional law.
-The results in the section assume that we fit the selected model to the combined data from the existing and validation study: